pdahal48/covidemographics/README.md

  ____
  ____

-  For county demographics information, site will be make a direct request to the API.
+  For county demographics information, site will make a direct request to the API.